 The Academic Standards Committee is responsible for ensuring that all curricular programs at Maine Media College are consistent with its mission and goals.
 The Academic Standards Committee meets annually in February of each year or on an ad hoc basis if there are issues or recommended changes to address.
 The Academic Standards Committee is chaired by the Provost and includes all program heads and one MFA Faculty Member appointed annually by the MFA Steering Committee.
 In matters concerning the MFA that have implications pertaining to broader, institutional goals, the Academic Standards Committee is consulted to ensure that such changes to MFA program objectives, policies, and procedures emerging from MFA Committee meetings are aligned with institutional goals.
 Generally, changes that are not substantial are simply reported to the Academic Standards Committee.

 Financial Aid Committee

 The Financial Aid Committee meets as needed to determine the awarding of financial aid to MMC students.
 A quorum is formed when a majority of members are present and decisions are made by majority vote.
-The Vice President of Academic Affairs decides tie votes.
-The members of the Financial Aid Committee consist of the following: College President, Registrar, Director of Finance and Administration, Vice President of Academic Affairs, the MFA Program Chair and PC Program Chairs are consulted as appropriate.
+The Provost decides tie votes.
+The members of the Financial Aid Committee consist of the following: College President, Registrar, Director of Finance and Administration, Provost, the MFA Program Chair and PC Program Chairs are consulted as appropriate.